 Coffee & Convos

-The purpose of this program is to grant Non-Traditional students the opportunity to engage their professors in conversations outside of the classroom and begin building relationships with professors.
-Students may pick up tickets, good at any UNT retail dining locations, from the Student Activities office (Union 345) for themselves and a professor after they have filled out the form and completed the pre-assessment.
-Complete the Pre-assessment HERE.
+The purpose of this program is to grant Non-Traditional and Graduate students the opportunity to engage their professors in conversations outside of the classroom and begin building relationships with professors.
+Students may pick up tickets, good at any UNT retail dining locations, from Student Activities (Union 345) for themselves and a professor after they have filled out the form and completed the pre-assessment.
+Fall info coming soon.

 Getting involved on campus is a great way for you to have a one-of-a-kind Mean Green experience, and Student Activities is here to help you create that experience, via a peer-to-peer service called Involvement Advising.
 The goal of Involvement Advising is to help you find a campus event, group, organization, and/or department, where you can connect with other students who have similar interests and find your fit here at UNT.
 During an Involvement Advising appointment, you'll meet with a Campus Life Ambassador.
-The CLA team is a group of 6 highly-involved students who will help you create a tailored list of opportunities.
-To request an appointment click here.
+The CLA team is a group of highly-involved students who will help you create a tailored list of opportunities.
+To request an appointment, click here.